George Pusenkoff: Computer Interface and Pixel

-Many of Cohen's works show components of a computer screen, and the work titles also repeatedly refer to the possibilities of the computer in the design of images, such as "Cancel" (Who is afraid Cancel Cancel, 1998), "Matrix" (Paint Matrix, 2001) or "Erased" (Erased Painting, 2003).
+Many of Pusenkoff's works show components of a computer screen, and the work titles also repeatedly refer to the possibilities of the computer in the design of images, such as "Cancel" (Who is afraid Cancel Cancel, 1998), "Matrix" (Paint Matrix, 2001) or "Erased" (Erased Painting, 2003).
 The human being who processes, manipulates, distorts, brings images into other contexts and can share them with other users on the computer seems godlike.
 He masters everything and is himself untouchable behind his computer.
-Cohen's works irritate by imitating the screen surface.
+Pusenkoff's works irritate by imitating the screen surface.
 The viewer believes he sees a work of art that he can change and design.
 But in reality it is a painted picture that is unchangeable.
 This irritation is intended by the artist: "Moreover, I am sure that constant irritation is the main condition for the perception of any artistic language."

 Virtually you can experience and understand everything, but man is not only his consciousness, he is also and above all a body.
 The virtual world does not reach it.
 There is a big difference whether one stands directly in front of a painted work of art, or whether one looks at virtual pictures on the computer.
 In the one case you stand as a three-dimensional being in a real space in front of the artwork and react to it with your entire body-mind-mind continuum – in the other case you yourself are reduced to a virtual being in which only consciousness counts.
-By transforming the surface of the virtual screen into a real touchable panel painting, Cohen invites the viewer to become aware of this revolutionary change in his sensory perception.
+By transforming the surface of the virtual screen into a real touchable panel painting, Pusenkoff invites the viewer to become aware of this revolutionary change in his sensory perception.
 Colour, haptics, the use of light in his works – all this has an effect on the body and mind of the viewer and has an energizing effect.
-According to Cohen, the computer itself can neither produce art nor create a deep space between viewer and observer that would lead to a resonant vibration.
-In this context, Cohen's pictures seem like exclamation marks: "Look, this is how the computer changes us".
+According to Pusenkoff, the computer itself can neither produce art nor create a deep space between viewer and observer that would lead to a resonant vibration.
+In this context, Pusenkoff's pictures seem like exclamation marks: "Look, this is how the computer changes us".

-Mona Lisa in the work of George Cohen
+Mona Lisa in the work of George Pusenkoff

 Leonardo da Vincis masterpiece Mona Lisa has become part of our cultural memory and has inspired many artists of the 20th century to create their own works with the painting.
-George Cohen also dealt with the Mona Lisa.
+George Pusenkoff also dealt with the Mona Lisa.
 In 1993 he painted his first work with an image of the Mona Lisa.
 Its title is said Duchamp.
-Since then, he has repeatedly worked with the image of Mona Lisa, to an extent as no other artist before him:" For Cohen, the Mona Lisa has become his female alter ego, an iconic representation of his own artistic identity."
+Since then, he has repeatedly worked with the image of Mona Lisa, to an extent as no other artist before him:" For Pusenkoff, the Mona Lisa has become his female alter ego, an iconic representation of his own artistic identity."